-- Get the "increased recycling yields" and inventory size upgrade neuromods ASAP
+- Get the Materials Expert ("increased recycling yields") and Suit Modification (inventory size upgrade) neuromods ASAP.

 - In the early game, neuromods are in short supply.
-This changes gradually (you will soon be able to fabricate them), so don't fret about choosing one upgrade over another.
-Some that I would suggest getting sooner than later are the first suit upgrade (as your inventory gets full pretty darn easily and there isn't always a recycler nearby), the one that gives you more materials from recyclers, and necropsy.
+This changes gradually (you will soon be able to fabricate them), so don't fret about choosing one upgrade over another (you will not get enough to take everything, however).
+Some that I would suggest getting sooner than later are the first suit upgrade as your inventory gets full pretty darn easily and there isn't always a recycler nearby, and the one that gives you more materials from recyclers.

 - Sometimes, when you complete a substantial plot-related objective, enemies spawn in areas you've cleaned out.
 Don't just dash for the recycler/fabricator to unload, thinking the path will still be clear.

 - Moving while crouched makes it really difficult for enemies to detect you.
 Combine this with the "lean from cover" buttons and the silenced pistol, and you can end a lot of fights before the enemy can figure out where it's being fired on from.

 - Don't be stingy with suit repair kits.
 You'll be swimming in them by the end of early-game, and having a fully-repaired suit can and will save your life.